blingyplus/blingyplus/README.md

-I apologize for the mistake.
-Here's the updated version of your GitHub portfolio with the missing CSS image and the additional languages and tools you requested:

 <h1 align="center">Hi 👋, I'm Russel D. Boakye</h1>
 <p align="center">I'm a Web with over 3 years of experience in creating user-friendly websites, graphic designs and web applications using HTML, CSS, JavaScript, Illustrator, Photoshop, Laravel, PHP, Postgres, and Bootstrap.</p>